taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 ## Dynamic scheduling

 Sometimes you may want to add new schedules to the scheduler on the fly.
 For example, you may want to run a specific function in several minutes from now.
 You can easily do it with ScheduleSources that support dynamic scheduling.
-Currently we suggest to use the `RedisScheduleSource` for that purpose.
+Currently we suggest to use the `ListRedisScheduleSource` for that purpose.
 List of schedulers with dynamic task addition will be extended in the future.
 For list of available schedule sources see [Available schedule sources](../available-components/schedule-sources.md).

 Here's an example of using redis schedule source: